 The air is getting cooler in many parts of the country.
 The leaves are starting to change colors and fall off of the trees.
 Pumpkin patches are starting to pop up and seasonal flavors are filling grocery stores!
 This time of the year is so great!
 Fall is a wonderful season.
 Fall crafts are fun as well.
-My kids love to paint and easy art projects for kids.
+My kids love to paint and easy art projects for kids help keep them entertained.
 Watercolors are their favorite but ever once in a while they want to be messy and do shaving cream art painting.
 It’s an easy way to paint that might be a little messy but is so easy to clean up.
-Often they will just dip their fingers in the shaving cream paint and do more of a finger painting craft but today we decided on shaving cream painted leaves!
+Often they will just dip their fingers in the shaving cream paint and have fun mixing it until it becomes marblized in color.
+Today we decided on shaving cream painted leaves!

 Shaving Cream Paint Art Project: Marble Painted Leaves Tutorial